Ballastless track: Characteristics

 In ballastless tracks, the rails are either discretely supported or continuously supported.
 Discretely supported rails sit on elastomeric pads and are rigidly fastened to special types of concrete sleepers.
 These sleepers are themselves set directly in concrete or in rubber 'boots' and both are then set in concrete.
 Continuously supported rails are generally fixed in slots in the concrete slab and called Embedded Rail Track.
 The rails, which can be either traditional Vignole Rails with a head, web and foot, or block rails with no web, are either cast into the slots by an elastic compound or surrounded by a close-fitting boot before being fixed in place with grout.
 Both the surface mounted rail and the embedded block rail can be simply removed and replaced.

-Ballastless tracks offer a high consistency in track geometry which is difficult to adjust after the concreting of the superstructure; they must therefore be concreted with a tolerance of ± 1.0 mm.
+Ballastless tracks offer a high consistency in track geometry which is difficult to adjust after the concreting of the superstructure; they must therefore be concreted with a tolerance better than ± 1.0 mm.

 The elasticity of the ballast in the traditional railway superstructure is replaced by flexibility between either the discretely supported rails and the concrete sleepers, or the sleepers and the concrete or asphalt slab (e.g., with sleeper boots).
 The slab itself is relatively inelastic.

 Special care is needed for the design of transition zones between conventional and ballastless track, for example near bridges.